mcjauregui/credit-risk-classification/README.md

 The dependent variable (outcomes or responses) is loan_status.
 A value of 0 indicates a healthy loan while a value of 1 indicates a high-risk loan.
 A high-risk loan implies a loss for the lender while a healthy loan implies a profit.
 Lenders seek to maximize the number of healthy loans in their portfolios and minimize the number of high-risk loans.

-* Describe the stages of the machine learning process you went through as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any other algorithms).
 Machine Learning Process:
 a.
 Read the CSV file representing the loan portfolio into a Pandas DataFrame
 b.
 Get descriptive statistics for the DataFrame